 Breakfast Casserole with Sausage and Spinach

 I said yes almost without thinking, but then after taking a moment to think about it, I realized that my mom is one of the only people who I truly enjoy cooking with.

-I also learned most of what I know about cooking from my mom, which likely contributes to the similar styles.
-We don’t share the exact same taste for everything though.
-She likes curries, I don’t.
-I have a bigger sweet tooth.
-She likes fish more than I do.
-I eat more beef than she does.
-However, we both share a passionate love of cooking and baking.
+I also learned most of what I know about cooking from my mom, which likely contributes to the similar cooking styles.
+We don’t share the exact same taste for everything but we both share a passionate love of cooking and baking.

-I like to make a big pan of it in the evening and then hubs and I eat it for breakfast during the week.
-It tastes great reheated and you can’t beat a yummy hot casserole that just needs to be warmed up.
+I like to make a big 9 x 13 pan for dinner, and then hubs and I eat it for breakfast during the week.
+It’s just as good reheated and you can’t beat a yummy hot casserole that can be warmed up in the microwave in a snap.

+Breakfast Casserole with Sausage and Spinach